wlenig/wlenig.github.io/data/blog/transformation-dsl.md

 ## Compiling Down to Lambdas

-Because these specifications really define a series of transformations to make, they can be thought of as a simple `reduce` operation, where the record is the initial value, and the specifications are teh functions to apply.
+Because these specifications really define a series of transformations to make, they can be thought of as a simple `reduce` operation, where the record is the initial value, and the specifications are the functions to apply.
 We can instead just compile down these specifications into a single composite function, avoiding the overhead of re-interpreting the specification each time we can apply it, which ought to be a significant performance improvement.

 The implementation is quite standard, except for chaining tuples together, which required careful consideration of variable capture.
 The implementation is as follows: